hazemelh/playground/luis_to_clu.md

 Entities used as features to intents will not be transferred.
 Entities used as features for other entities will populate the relevant component of the entity.
 For example, if a list entity SizeList was used as a feature to a machine-learned entity Size, then the Size entity will be transferred to CLU with the list values from SizeList added to its list component.

+### 17. How will my LUIS applications be named in CLU after migration?

+Any special characters in the LUIS application name will be removed.
+If the cleared name length is greater than 50 characters, the extra characters will be removed.
+If the name after removing special characters is empty (ex: if the LUIS application name was @@), the new name will be untitled.
+If there is already a conversational language understanding project with the same name, the migrated LUIS application will be appended with "_1" for the first duplicate and increasing by 1 for each additional duplicate.

+In case the new name’s length is 50 characters and it needs to be renamed, the last 1 or 2 characters will be removed to be able to concatenate the _count and still be within the 50 characters limit.

 ## Migration from LUIS Q&A

 If you have any questions that were unanswered in this article be sure leave your questions at our [Q&A](https://aka.ms/luis-migration-qna-thread) thread.